 They generally charge clients per hour and it depends on their experience, results, and studies.
 In general, they make anywhere from $100 to $150 per hour.
 Even if it sounds expensive, it’s largely more affordable than a divorce lawyer, which can easily cost you anywhere from $200 to $500 per hour.

 Therefore, the money you invest in hours of coaching will pay off as wise financial decisions.
 They’ll come up with strategies to make a tangible difference in the divorce process.
 Even if you are looking to have a cheap divorce, a coach can help you to save plenty of money.

-The tendency of people who are in the throes of divorce is to bellyache to their lawyers; complain, rant and rave, vent.
+The tendency of people who are in the throes of divorce is to bellyache their lawyers; complain, rant and rave, and vent.
 Divorce lawyers not only charge hundreds of dollars an hour, but they also have a mission: to secure you a fair divorce settlement, and their job is not to listen to you (and every other divorcing person) whine.

 In short, you save big.
 Your divorce attorneys get the legal paperwork done.
 Your divorce coach helps you handle the emotional elements.
 Perfect balance.

 There are many divorce quotes, but one of the most common is, as the saying goes,